bearmentor-2/rikzaafnan.my.id/README.md

-# rikzaafnan.my.id / Personal Website of Muhammad Rikza Afnan
+# rikzaafnan.com / Personal Website of Muhammad Rikza Afnan

 This is to show my profile and portofolio.